typst/packages/packages/preview/academicons/0.1.0/lib.typ

 // Re-export the `ai-icon` function
 // The following doc comment is needed for lsp to show the documentation

-/// Render a Font Awesome icon by its name or unicode
+/// Render a Academicon by its name or unicode
 ///
 /// Parameters:
 /// - `name`: The name of the icon
 ///   - This can be name in string or unicode of the icon
-/// - `solid`: Whether to use the solid version of the icon
 /// - `ai-icon-map`: The map of icon names to unicode
-///   - Default is a map generated from FontAwesome metadata
+///   - Default is a map generated from Academicons CSS
 ///   - *Not recommended* You can provide your own map to override it
 /// - `..args`: Additional arguments to pass to the `text` function
 ///